 This loan was drawn down by ANZ Holdings (New Zealand) Limited on 25 September 2013.
-The loan matures on 1 March 2024, but ANZ Holdings (New Zealand) Limited may elect to repay the loan on any interest payment date from 1 March 2019.
-Interest is payable half yearly in arrears at BBSW + 2.60% p.a., with interest payments due on 1 March and 1 September each year.
+The loan matures on 1 September 2023, but ANZ Holdings (New Zealand) Limited may elect to repay the loan on any interest payment date from 1 September 2018.
+Interest is payable semi-annually in arrears on 1 March and 1 September in each year and is based on a floating rate equal to the aggregate of the Australian 6 month bank bill rate plus a 260 basis point margin.